apigee/iloveapis2015-hmac-httpsignature/httpsig/callout/Readme.md

 beyond those required here.
 The list of headers should be space-delimited as shown here.
 If there is no headers property, then the policy does not enforce a specific set of headers to be contained in the signature.
-This is not recommended.
+This is not recommended!

 The maxtimeskew property is optional.
 If specified, this is the maximum difference in seconds that will be allowed between the time stamped on